-Building Regulations Submissions
+Building Regulations Application

-Help with your Building Regs Submissions
+Help with making your Building Regs Submissions

 Where the Regulatory Reform (Fire Safety) Order 2005 (RRFSO) applies to the premises or will apply following the building work, it is a legal requirement that the building control body (BCB) must consult with the relevant Fire and Rescue Authority; (the RRFSO applies to most premises, however, domestic premises occupied as single private dwellings are not included).